fabri1983/signaling_server/README.md

 ## Native Image generation with GraalVM
 (**NOTE**: work in progress due to logging api issues on image build time generation phase)
-- You first need to build the signaling project and generate the WAR artifact targeting Java 8, and change Spring Boot version to 2.2.0.M5 or later.
+- You first need to build the signaling project and generate the WAR artifact targeting Java 8, and change Spring Boot version to 2.2.0.M5.
   - Update `pom.xml` modifying properties accordingly to build targeting Java 8 (see instructions at the top of this document).
   - Update `pom.xml` modifying Spring Boot version to 2.2.0.M5.
   - Update `pom.xml` adding repositories: